Cum ex Apostolatus Officio History and Status

 disciplines, such as the punishment for certain crimes.

-We provide one final reference to
+We will provide one final reference to

 confirm that Cum Ex Apostolatus is